Contemplation

 ≥ 40 inches ≥ 35 inches

-Please note: Waist circumference thresholds can vary depending on region and reference source.
+Please note: Waist circumference can vary depending on region and ethnicity-specific thresholds.
 Instructions on measuring waist circumference according to the NHANES III protocol can be found here.

 History and Physical Examination